Maomaodesu/NikkeAutoClick/README.md

-a python project for PC Nikke game to gain resources with window of 1021x803
+if you cant read thess English discribtions try to translate the Chinese info. a python project for PC Nikke game to gain resources with window of 1021x803 and move your game to the left top of your screen

 step1
 to run this project you need to install python 3.9.x and pycharm or vscode